 If no atom is left for branching, the Model Generator has produced a "candidate" answer set, the stability of which is subsequently verified by IsAnswerSet(I).
-This function checks whether the given "candidate" I is a minimal model of the program $Ground(\mathcal{P})^I$ and if so, outputs I. IsAnswerSet(I) returns True if the computation should be stopped and False otherwise.
-Note that, if during the execution of the ModelGenerator function a contradiction arises, or the stable model candidate is not a minimal model, ModelGenerator backtracks and modifies the last choice.
-This kind of backtracking is called chronological backtracking.
+This function checks whether the given "candidate" I is a minimal model of the program $Ground(\mathcal{P})^I$ obtained by applying the GL-transformation w.r.t.
+I, and outputs the model, if so.
+IsAnswerSet(I) returns True if the computation should be stopped and False otherwise.